-It’s easy to think of stress as something that affects other people, not you.
-That’s until a life-threatening incident comes along. … More The day I nearly died
+It was easy to think of stress as something that affected other people, not me – until a life-threatening incident came along. … More The day I nearly died

 Why do we always seem to be drawn to what we don’t have?
 The stumbling block of how to pursue academic publications without fear of rejection. … More The Politics of Envy